GitHub

 }

-AL-Go downloads the DLLs at build time and passes them to the compiler automatically.
+AL-Go passes these paths to the compiler automatically.
 For a full list of AL-Go settings, see the AL-Go advanced settings reference .

 Param([Hashtable] $parameters)